 Individuals age 70½ and older can donate up to $100,000 directly to nonprofits from their individual retirement accounts (IRAs) without it being counted as taxable income.
-Your financial institution must issue the check directly to the charity and the gift must be made by December 31st of the tax year in question.
+Your financial institution must issue the check directly to the charity and the gift must be made by December 31st.
 Contact your financial institution with instructions.

 Planned Gifts Take Many Forms